VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

       </button>
       <p style="color: red">
-        You must define an email and password or connect to another social oauth before disconnecting from Google.
+        You must define an email and password or connect to another social OAuth before disconnecting from Google.
       </p>
     {% endif %}
   {% else %}